monyhar/monyhar/monyhar/services/tracing/perfetto/README.md

-A data source is a provider of a specific type of data in the form of protobufs, like Chrome Trace Events, memory-infra memory dumps, netlog, etc. It registers itself with Perfetto with a given string identifier (e.g. `org.chromium.trace-event`) and if enabled by the central Perfetto service, writes its protos into the provided Perfetto TraceWriter(s).
+A data source is a provider of a specific type of data in the form of protobufs, like Chrome Trace Events, memory-infra memory dumps, netlog, etc. It registers itself with Perfetto with a given string identifier (e.g. `org.monyhar.trace-event`) and if enabled by the central Perfetto service, writes its protos into the provided Perfetto TraceWriter(s).

 These data source providers can live in any child process, and the Mojo transportation layer